mattzcarey/code-review-gpt/README.md

 1. Log in to your GitLab account.
 2. Go to your **User Settings** by clicking on your profile picture in the top right corner and selecting **Preferences**.
 3. In the left sidebar, under the **Access Tokens** section, you can generate a new personal access token.
 4. Name your token something relevant and understandable ie. `CODE_REVIEW-GPT-TOKEN`.
-Set the scope to be `write_repository` only.
+Set the scope to be `api` only.
 5. Click the "Create personal access token" button.
 GitLab will generate the token and display it to you ***once***.
 Make sure to copy this value, we are going to use it in the next step.

 #### Set Access Token as a CI/CD Variable